 This list is far from inclusive; if you are interested in reading more about PE, investment banking or investing in emerging markets, etc., these are some of the books we recommend.

-The Intelligent Investor by Benjamin Graham: A widely acclaimed book on stock market value investing.
-In it, the author discusses concepts like stock pricing, risk management, etc. Many famous investors have praised this book for helping them learn how to pick stocks successfully.
+The Intelligent Investor by Benjamin Graham is a widely acclaimed stock market value investing book.
+The author discusses concepts like stock pricing, risk management, etc. Many famous investors have praised this book for helping them learn how to pick stocks successfully.

-Financial Modelling & Valuation A Practical Guide to Investment Banking and Private Equity by Paul Pignataro: This will teach you the analytical tools and techniques used by bulge bracket banks such as JP Morgan and Goldman Sachs to analyze a company’s financial standing.
+Financial Modelling & Valuation: A Practical Guide to Investment Banking and Private Equity by Paul Pignataro: This step by step guide will teach you the analytical tools and techniques used by bulge bracket banks such as JP Morgan and Goldman Sachs to analyze a company’s financial standing.

-Mastering Private Equity: Provides a reference for investors, finance professionals, business owners, and students who are looking to engage with a private equity firm or invest in private equity funds.
-This book distills all the core concepts of private equity, including venture capital, growth equity, and leveraged buyouts.
+Mastering Private Equity: Provides a reference for investors, finance professionals, business owners, and students looking to engage with a private equity firm or invest in private equity funds.
+In plain English, this book distills all the core private equity concepts, including venture capital, growth equity, and leveraged buyouts.

-The New Tycoons: This book takes you behind the scenes of the private equity firms that own many well-known brands in the United States.
+The New Tycoons: Inside the Trillion-Dollar Private Equity Industry That Owns Everything This book takes you behind the scenes of the private equity firms that own many well-known brands in the United States.
 Discover how a relatively unknown group of clever bankers took over hundreds of firms in just a few years.

 There are more books on private equity than the space we have available.
 You should research these other authors if you want to dive deeper into the topic.